-For a typical clear sky tropical sky atmosphere, the $800 - 1200 \text{ cm}^{-1}$ window region has surface temperature (SKT) jacobians which are about +0.5 to +0.75 K per degree SKT change and -0.75 to -0.25 K per 10% change in column water vapor.
+For a typical clear sky tropical sky atmosphere, the 800 - 1200 cm-1 window region has surface temperature (SKT) jacobians which are about +0.5 to +0.75 K per degree SKT change and -0.75 to -0.25 K per 10% change in column water vapor.
 The spectral variability in these window region jacobians is primarily due to reducing water continuum absorption as you move from the 800 cm-1 end to the 1200 cm-1; consequently the surface temperature jacobians becomes closer to unity and the column water jacobians become closer to zero as water vapor amount decreases (drier atmospheres in the mid-latitudes and polar regions).
 The hyperspectral channels used in this work assist in partitioning these two competing changes (though not perfectly), which we validate against other datasets in this study.
 As seen in Figure B2 typical magnitudes of the spectral trends on the left hand side of Equation 4 are less than about 0.1 K per year.
-Equation 4 is in the usual inversion form $\delta y = K \delta x$ , and the Optimal Estimation Rodgers (2000) solution used to solve the anomaly time series in (Strow et al., 2021) is also used here.
-The noise term used $NeDT{retrieval}(\nu)$ for the trend retrieval $NeDT(\nu)$ is not the instrument noise since each 16 day point in our time series is averaged over hundreds of observations as earlier described; instead the uncertainty is that due to retrievals is now the uncertainty that naturally arises from the inter-annual variability in the linear trends obtained from the trend fitting when doing the linear trend fitting shown in Equation 2.
+Equation 4 is in the usual inversion form $\delta y = K \delta x$, and the Optimal Estimation Rodgers (2000) solution used to solve the anomaly time series in (Strow et al., 2021) is also used here.
+The noise term $NeDT{retrieval}(\nu)$ for the trend retrievals is now the uncertainty that naturally arises from the inter-annual variability when doing the linear trend fitting shown in Equation 2.
 Examples of typical noise values are shown in the bottom right hand panel of Figure 3.

-ERA5 monthly model fields at tile centers, together with time varying concentrations of GHG such as CO2, were averaged over 20 years so jacobians could be computed.
-The GHG concentrations were a latitude dependent increase of about 2.2 ppm yr-1 for CO2 derived from the CarbonTracker (Peters et al., 2007) (CarbonTracker CT-NRT.v2023-4, http://carbontracker.noaa.gov) model data at 500 mb.
+ERA5 monthly model fields at tile centers, together with time varying concentrations of GHG such as CO_2 , were averaged over 20 years so jacobians could be computed.
+The GHG concentrations were a latitude dependent increase of about 2.2 ppm yr $^{-1}$ for CO_2 derived from the CarbonTracker (Peters et al., 2007) (CarbonTracker CT-NRT.v2023-4, http://carbontracker.noaa.gov) data at 500 mb.
 Our pseudo-monochromatic line by line code kCARTA (De Souza-Machado et al., 2018, 2020) was used with these averaged profiles to produce accurate analytic jacobians.
-The HITRAN 2020 line parameter database (Gordon & Rothman, 2022), together with MT-CKD 3.2 and CO2,CH4 line mixing from the LBLRTM suite of models (Clough et al., 2005) were used in the kCARTA optical depth database (De Souza-Machado et al., 2018).
-A 12 month geographical landvarying spectral emissivity database spanning one year from (Zhou et al., 2011) was used, while ocean emissivity came from (Masuda et al., 1988).
-The atmospheric temperature, water vapor and ozone profile jacobians, and the surface temperature and column jacobians for the GHG gases such as $\rm CO_2$ and $\rm CH_4$ and $\rm N_2O$ , were then convolved using the best estimate AIRS Spectral Response Functions (Strow, Hannon, Weiler, et al., 2003).
+The HITRAN 2020 line parameter database (Gordon & Rothman, 2022), together with MT-CKD 3.2 and CO_2 , CH_4 line mixing from the LBLRTM suite of models (Clough et al., 2005) were used in the kCARTA optical depth database (De Souza-Machado et al., 2018).
+A 12 month geographical land-varying spectral emissivity database spanning one year from (Zhou et al., 2011) was used, while ocean emissivity came from (Masuda et al., 1988).
+The atmospheric temperature, water vapor and ozone profile jacobians, and the surface temperature and column jacobians for the GHG gases such as CO_2 and CH_4 and $\mathrm{N}2\mathrm{O}$, were then convolved using the best estimate AIRS Spectral Response Functions (Strow, Hannon, Weiler, et al., 2003).